 - All essays and assignments must be typed using Times New Roman font size 12 with line-spacing of 1.5.
-For more information regarding formatting... - All assignments must have the student's name, tutor's name, course title, assignment title, word count and date submitted marked on the cover page. - Use A4 white paper on one side only. - Provide, as an appendix, a bibliography listing the works consulted, in single SPACING.
+For more information regarding formatting.
+Why not book an appointment with the Skills Centre. - All assignments must have the student's name, tutor's name, course title, assignment title, word count and date submitted marked on the cover page. - Use A4 white paper on one side only. - Provide, as an appendix, a bibliography listing the works consulted, in single SPACING.
 For more on the bibliography, see below.